scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

    :scale: 20%
    :figclass: bht

-   Flow velocity and isocontours in eccentric annulus (z-plane) :label:`rectangularZUpiercy`
+   Flow velocity and isocontours for the Poiseuille problem in eccentric annulus (z-plane); most of the fluid flow occurs through the large gap :label:`rectangularZUpiercy`

 The method described here is not only restricted to fluid dynamics.
 In elasticity theory, which inspired the work of [PHW33]_, :math:`\Psi` is the harmonic conjugate of the so-called warping- or St. Venant torsion-function :math:`\phi` (see [L44]_ or [M66]_), specified by